flintlang/flint/docs/language_guide.md

 ```

 ### Instances
 The `Rectangle` structure definition describes only what a `Rectangle` would look like and what functionality they contain.
-They don't descibe specific rectangles.
+They don't describe specific rectangles.
 To do that you create an instance of that structure.

 ```swift
 let someRectangle: Rectangle = Rectangle()